brunohjs/rasa-model-report/README.md

 |`--disable-nlu`|Disable NLU section of report.|-|
 |`--help`|Show help message.|-|

+### Usage examples
+Some usage examples with parameters:
+- Without parameters is usually used at the root of the Rasa project.
+    ```
+    rasa-model-report
+    ```
+- When you aren't at the root of the project, use `--path` parameter.
+    ```
+    rasa-model-report --path /path/to/rasa/project
+    ```
+- Aren't at the root of the project and without NLU report.
+    ```
+    rasa-model-report --path /path/to/rasa/project --disable-nlu
+    ```
+- Aren't at the root of the project and change the output directory.
+    ```
+    rasa-model-report --path /path/to/rasa/project --output-path path/to/place/report
+    ```

 ## 💻 Development
 For development, it's suggested to create an environment using the [virtualenvwrapper](https://virtualenvwrapper.readthedocs.io/en/latest/install.html#basic-installation).
 To create new environment, use the command: